MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ![experiments](resources/mlflow_experiment_view_table.png)

 If a model is chosen to be deployed for our productive systems, it can be registered to `model registry`.
 This s a centralized repository for managing and versioning machine learning models.
 We utilized it to track and store different versions of our models, enabling easy comparison and deployment.
-It streamlined our model management process and enables collaboration amongteam members .
+It streamlined our model management process and enables collaboration among team members .
 The Model Registry integrated seamlessly with our deployment pipeline, ensuring that the selected models can be deployed to our "Würzburger Mietpreis-Checker" application, by setting the stage to "production" and load it via API from the application.
 This allowed us to easily incorporate the latest models into our production application for rent price analysis in Würzburg.

 ![model_registry](resources/mlflow_model_registry.png)